Mike Mostyn

 A number of surveys point to Western Washington, Seattle and the Puget Sound as having the greatest concentration of boat owners in North America.
 In the South Sound, there are a number a services for boats and their owners – from marinas to launches.
 Many of these facilities have no websites but for those that do, links have been provided in BLUE.

-Starting in 2011, the State of Washington is no longer sending boat registration renewal notices.
+As of 2011, Washington is no longer sending boat registration renewal notices.
 As a result, all boat registrations expire on June 30 every year and can be renewed on-line.
 Register your boat (“vessel registration”) on-line and get an e-mail notification of your next renewal date at the same time.

-Remember to also register you boat trailer too.
-Trailers are registered separately through the Washington State Vehicle registration who would also like to remind you to renew your vehicle registration with e-mail.
+Remember to also register your boat trailer.
+Trailers are registered separately through the Dept of Licensing Vehicle registration, who would also like to remind you to renew your registration and will send you an e-mail when it’s time to renew.

-State law requires boat operators between the ages of 18-35 this year to carry a Washington State Boater Education card when operating motorboats with 15 horsepower or greater.
+State law now requires boat operators between the ages of 18-35 to carry a Washington State Boater Education card when operating motorboats with 15 horsepower or greater.
+By 2014, all boat operators from 18-55 must have a Boater Education card.
+To get a card, you must:

-A similar card is required in Oregon however your Washington State Boater Education card is good in all states and Canada and visa versa.
+A similar card is required in Oregon, however your Washington State Boater Education card is good in all states and Canada, and visa versa.
 The result of getting this card may also reduce the cost of your vessel insurance policy.
-Consult your insurance consultant for details.
+Consult your insurance

 In 2012, the requirement age will change to include 40 year old boaters, 50 years olds in 2013 and 55 year old boaters in 2014.
 Under the current law, if you are 52 years old this year, you will never be required to carry a Boaters Educations Card or pay the additional $10 for the privilege.